Cooper, Texas: Economy

 Cooper's economy relied heavily on agriculture from its founding until the 1950s, especially on the growing of cash crops.
-In 1880, cotton, corn, sorghum, and other crops were grown on over 100,000 acre of farmland.
+In 1880, cotton, corn, sorghum and other crops were grown on over 100,000 acre of farmland.
 The county also produced large quantities of livestock, with almost 3,000 cattle and 10,000 hogs grazing on land near Cooper.
 The logging industry began to grow in the region, and several mills were constructed, producing furniture and lumber.
 In 1886, the Santa Fe Railway built a line through the county, and the shipping of crops and lumber became a major business in Cooper.
 During the early 1890s, the livestock industry in Delta County struggled, with the number of hogs being raised dropping to half of what it had been the previous decade.
 However, the agricultural business boomed, with the number of farms in the area around Cooper increasing to 1,188, and the value of the farms doubled to $1,400 (equivalent to $, respectively in 2022) each.
-The production of cotton tripled, and the poultry industry began to boom.
-Within the city limits, Cooper housed a hotel, a shoemaker, a grocery store, a wagon maker, feed stores, general stores, drug stores, and several cotton and oat gins.
+The production of cotton tripled and the poultry industry began to boom.
+Within the city limits, Cooper had a hotel, a shoemaker, a grocery store, a wagon maker, feed stores, general stores, drug stores and several cotton and oat gins.
 Delta County contained 18 manufacturing establishments, but they only employed 33 people.
 The average income for someone working in the region was $208 (equivalent to $ respectively in 2022).

-At the turn of the century, the cotton industry was booming.
+At the start of the 20th century, the cotton industry was booming.
 The crop made up 69% of the agricultural business in the region.
 Livestock production was booming, as was poultry production, especially chicken.
 In addition, the shipping of agricultural goods and livestock was the other main business in Cooper.
 The First National Bank was rebuilt in 1909 and became an important factor in Cooper's economy.
 In the 1910s, potatoes become an important part of the economy due to the sudden drop in the livestock business.
 In 1926, the cotton crop failed and Cooper's economy plummeted.
 Many of Cooper's inhabitants became deep in debt as the price of crops plummeted.
 The lumber businesses had exhausted the regions resources, forcing most of them to go out of business.
 Many people moved away to find new work.
 The local economy stabilized in the mid-1930s, and cotton, potato, and corn production began to rise.
 The growing of oats, however, had ended.
 In addition, the railroad going through Cooper had failed a few years before, so the shipping industry in Cooper was struggling.
 Cotton and alfalfa carried Cooper's economy through the 1950s and 1960s, until the shift to the growing of wheat in the 1970s.
 Cooper reported 60 businesses in the 1970s, more than half of which were dairies.
 During the 1980s and 1990s, Cooper's economy shifted to the manufacturing and shipping of local goods, and in 1991, Cooper had 70 businesses.